 30.010.3.
-Advance Committee Meetings
+Advance Planning Meetings

 To prepare for the ensuing year, to effect a smooth transition from one president to another and to enhance the continuity of one Rotary year with the next, the president-elect may schedule committees which are to function during the next Rotary year to meet up to three months in advance of that year, which will allow for advance planning.
 Such meetings should not interfere in any way with the current year's programs and meetings.
-Given the significant lead time required to coordinate planning for international assemblies and conventions, committee meetings related to planning these meetings may be scheduled by the president-nominee and president-elect at any time in the year.
-(July 2011 Mtg., Bd.
+Given the significant lead time required to coordinate planning for international assemblies and conventions, meetings related to planning these meetings may be scheduled by the president-nominee and president-elect at any time in the year.
+(February 2025 Mtg., Bd.
 Dec.
-13)
+75)

 Source: July 1991 Mtg., Bd.
 Dec.
 12; November 1997 Mtg., Bd.
 Dec.
 109; June 2010 Mtg., Bd.
 Dec.
 262; Amended by July 2011 Mtg., Bd.
 Dec.
-13
+13; February 2025 Mtg., Bd.
+Dec.
+75